2020 Pandemic: one month in

 - Friday drinks (or vrinks!) by video was a great success on its first Friday.
 Not having to talk about work stuff made it feel a little more like an end of week chat in the bar, albeit from a distance

-- We’re trying to advise on wellbeing – from taking regular screen breaks, encouraging walks around the block, and generally to let us know if anyone needs anything
+- We’re trying to advise on wellbeing during this 2020 pandemic – from taking regular screen breaks, encouraging walks around the block, and generally to let us know if anyone needs anything

 - There’s also plenty of work still going on, so for some the day’s work isn’t that different, whereas for some others we’ve had to work out what the most useful tasks are and allocate them